MichaelAquilina/Some-2D-RPG/TASKS.md

 Todo
 ----

-- [] - Improve HashList DrawDebugInfo drawing code in terms of performance (currently very ineffecient).
-- [] - Add DrawCenteredString method to SpriteBatchExtensions.
+- [] - Allow for specifying an Entity does not need to be added to the Collider.
-- [] - Continue working on DrawDebugInfo code for HashList.
-Rectangles should be color coded according to how many entities reside in them.
-It should also should its index and the count of its entities.
 - [] - Collision detection between entities.
          - Need some form of reserved word to distinguish between drawables and collision zones
 - [] - Allow specifying of constants in some kind of file which can then be referenced in tiled through some convention such as %SOME_KEY%